TinaTiel/obs-chatbot-python/README.md

 `!say <sometext>`: Echos back the text provided.

-`status`: Displays the status of the bot and connection to OBS.
+`obsstatus`: Displays the status of the bot and connection to OBS.
 Only the broadcaster can execute this command.

 `reconnect`: Tries to reconnect the bot to OBS, up to three attempts.
 Only the broadcaster can execute this command.
 Can also be invoked as `reset` or `recover`.